Skip to content

 Don't Overthink It: The Bread & Butter Story

-Bread & Butter was founded in 2013 with a simple but powerful idea from winemaker Linda Trotta: to create classic Californian wines that are honest and delicious, without the complexity and pretense that can surround the wine world [2].
-Their motto, “Don’t overthink it,” has clearly resonated with consumers, making it one of the fastest-growing wine brands in the United States [1].
+Bread & Butter was founded in 2013 with a simple but powerful idea from winemaker Linda Trotta: to create classic Californian wines that are honest and delicious, without the complexity and pretense that can surround the wine world.[2]
+Their motto, "Don't overthink it," has clearly resonated with consumers, making it one of the fastest-growing wine brands in the United States.[1]

-The success is a testament to the vision of Linda Trotta, who was named the 2018 North Bay Business Journal Napa Valley Winemaker of the Year [3].
+The success is a testament to the vision of Linda Trotta, who was named the 2018 North Bay Business Journal Napa Valley Winemaker of the Year.[3]
 Her approach results in wines that are classically styled and approachable, inviting you to relax, take a sip, and simply enjoy the moment.

 The Sweet Science: The Philosophy

 The winemaking philosophy is to deliver a consistent, unapologetically Californian style: lush, balanced, and creamy.
-Official notes describe “creamy notes of vanilla bean, almond and tropical fruit” with a “long, smooth finish remembered for its touch of sweet vanilla” [4].
+Official notes describe "creamy notes of vanilla bean, almond and tropical fruit" with a "long, smooth finish remembered for its touch of sweet vanilla."[4]
 It is a comforting experience that prioritizes pleasure over intellectual contemplation.

 Tasting Notes: A Candidly Sweet Pleasure

 The color is a vibrant yellow-green, and the wine has a noticeably thick, viscous appearance.
-The nose is an explosion of sweet, candid aromas—a candy shop of a wine with notes of candy apple, canned lychee, and caramel apple pie.
+The nose is an explosion of sweet, candid aromas — a candy shop of a wine with notes of candy apple, canned lychee, and caramel apple pie.

-• Aromatic Profile: Intensely sweet and aromatic.
+Aromatic Profile: Intensely sweet and aromatic.
 Cooked and caramelized notes dominate, with strong caramel and buttery character.

-• Palate Experience: The buttery and creamy flavors are prominent.
-The wine has medium acidity and a surprisingly light body (H-) for its thick appearance.
+Palate Experience: The buttery and creamy flavors are prominent.
+The wine has medium acidity and a surprisingly light body for its thick appearance.
 The mouthfeel is defined by its creamy texture which coats the palate.
 It is a simple, straightforward pleasure, but its thickness can overwhelm any sense of structure.

 The ADVINTAGE® White Transformation: Adding Structure to Sweetness

-• Thick, viscous texture becomes Refined, lighter, elegant texture
+Thick, viscous textureRefined, lighter, elegant texture

-• Overwhelming buttery notes become Balanced, integrated creaminess
+Overwhelming buttery notesBalanced, integrated creaminess

-• One-dimensional flavor transforms to More defined, structured profile
+One-dimensional flavorMore defined, structured profile

-• Flavors sit heavily on palate gain Enhanced spreadability and penetration
+Flavors sit heavily on palateEnhanced spreadability and penetration

-• Simple, creamy aftertaste extends to a Long, complex, and balanced finish
+Simple, creamy aftertasteLong, complex, and balanced finish

-• Lacking structure evolves into Well-structured and complete
+Lacking structureWell-structured and complete

 The most significant change is the breakdown of the wine's thickness.
 It gains a sense of structure that allows for improved "spreadability."
 Instead of sitting heavily, the flavors now reach every corner of the mouth.
 The buttery notes are toned down, allowing the fruit flavors to express themselves with more clarity.
 It still has its beloved sweet soul, but now delivers it with newfound sophistication.

-Conclusion: The Sweet Spot of Structure and Pleasure
+The Sweet Spot of Structure and Pleasure

 Bread & Butter Chardonnay has found a sweet spot where indulgence and accessibility meet.
 But as our tasting demonstrated, this spot can be made even sweeter with the addition of structure.
-ADVINTAGE® White helps it become the best version of itself—sophisticated, balanced, and complete.
+ADVINTAGE® White helps it become the best version of itself — sophisticated, balanced, and complete.

 Will this remove the sweetness of Bread & Butter?